Faculty Outreach Opportunities

 |Tempe campus, February 24, 2018||

 Fulton Schools of Engineering Summer Academy

 Week-long residential program at the Polytechnic campus.
 This program is designed for high school students interested in learning more about engineers and the ways in which they impact our world and society.
 The Summer Transportation Institute engages students in projects and field trips that demonstrate how all types of engineers (from aerospace to software) plan and maintain our systems of transportation around Arizona.
 Have a lesson or a lab that you would like to incorporate?
 We would love to work with you whether for an hour, half day or anything in between.

 |Applications will be accepted and reviewed until all slots are full|

-Week-long commuter program at both the Polytechnic and Tempe campuses.
-The Engineering Adventure programs give elementary and middle school students the opportunity to explore engineering through engaging, hands-on activities and field trip visits to various locations around campus.
+The Fulton Summer Academies give elementary and middle school students the opportunity to explore engineering through engaging, hands-on activities and field trip visits to various locations around campus.
 Through these experiences, students gain an understanding of how engineers are improving the world each day through creative problem solving to make us healthier, safer and more comfortable.
-Camp topics for summer 2017 are still being determined.
+Camp topics for summer 2018 are still being determined.
 Past camps include: Renewable Energy; Mechanical Animations and Automata; Mitigation of the Urban Heat Island; Physics Camp; and Coding Camp.
 If you have research or experience in one of these areas and would like to provide activities, please contact us.